WGBH/AAPB2/app/views/override/legal/tou.md

-1. WGBH does not permit the infringement of intellectual property rights, including copyright, on its Site, and WGBH will remove Content (including User Generated Content) if properly notified that such Content infringes on another’s intellectual property rights.
+1. WGBH does not permit the infringement of intellectual property rights, including copyright, on its Site, and WGBH will remove Content (including User Generated Content) if properly notified that such Content infringes on another's intellectual property rights.
 WGBH reserves the right to remove Content, including User Generated Content without prior notice.

 2. WGBH reserves the right to change or discontinue temporarily or